-Trebinje lines the banks of the Trebisnjica River that flows through the heart of the city and had always been known for the enormous old mills along it.
-Although they are not fully functional today, they remain a symbol of Herzegovina's not-so-distant past when everything was directly connected to the power of nature.
-In Trebinje, that power of nature was bigger before the river was curtailed by the Grancarevo dam, some 15 km north-east from Trebinje.
-This dam was destined to swallow the Arslanagic Bridge, so to save this beautiful example of Ottoman stone bridge building it was taken, stone by stone, from a village seven kilometres up the river, and rebuilt in central Trebinje.
+The Old Town (Kastel) was built on the banks of the Trebisnjica River at the beginning of the 18th century and grew out of a former handicraft trade centre.
+The river that flows through the heart of the city had always been known for the enormous old mills along it; although they are not fully functional today, they remain a symbol of Herzegovina's not-so-distant past when everything was directly connected to the power of nature.
+In Trebinje, that power of nature was bigger before the river was curtailed by the Grancarevo dam, some 15 km away to the north-east.
+This dam was destined to swallow the Perovic-Arslanagic Bridge (built by Mehmed Pasha Sokolovic in the second half of the 16th century), so to save this beautiful example of Ottoman stone bridge building it was taken, stone by stone, from a village seven kilometres up the river, and rebuilt very close to central Trebinje.

-Places of Interest in Trebinje and nearby:
+Places of Interest in and nearby Trebinje

-- Hercegovacka Gracanica – situated on Crkvina hill above the town of Trebinje and built to grant a wish of a famous poet from Trebinje, Jovan Ducic.
+- Hercegovacka Gracanica – situated on Crkvina hill above the town and built to grant a wish of a famous poet from Trebinje, Jovan Ducic.
 So, in the year 2000, his remains were returned from the USA to his homeland, actually, as the poet had wished, to Hercegovacka Gracanica, clearly visible from any spot in Trebinje.
 It is one of the most attractive sacred buildings in Eastern Herzegovina.

 - Tvrdos Monastery - built in the 13th century on the fourth-century church foundations, visible through the glass floor, the monastery has been dedicated to the Ascension of the Blessed Virgin Mary and is one of the most significant monasteries in the Republic of Srpska.
-In the first half of the 16th century the Monastery housed the largest collection of scriptural texts, which made it a cultural and spiritual center of the region at that time.
+In the first half of the 16th century the Monastery housed the largest collection of scriptural texts, which made it a cultural and spiritual centre of the region at that time.